remipichon/manifmaker/README.md

 * TEMPLATE_ROW: the template to render one row of the list

+See Schemas.references.Teams for a minimal collection reference example.

+Please note that you need to add the following fields to have the "update" button working (sorry...)

+baseUrl: {
+        type: String,
+        label: "Team base URL",
+        defaultValue: "team"
+}

+Please note that you need to add the following fields to have the "remove" button working (sorry...)

+ type: {
+        type: String,
+        label: "Teams type",
+        defaultValue: "Teams"
+    },

+Add the newly created Mongo Collection to the AllCollections array in /client/routes/config/route-collection-references.js (can't be put in another place as this project don't have any dependency manager)

-Add your specific template to each of the files in /client/templates/references/
+Add your specific template to each of the files in /client/templates/references/ (just copy/paste and update the existing templates to your needs.
+Be careful with singular and plural to have everything correctly generated)

 * insert.html : template to create a new reference document
-* list.html : template to display the list of the reference collection
 * update.html :  template to update a reference document

 and add your new Collection to publish/subscribe policy

+You should follow the current populate/clean policy